Raeapteek

 The Raeapteek (Town Hall Pharmacy; Ratsapotheke) is a pharmacy in the center of Tallinn, Estonia.

-Opposite the Town Hall, at 11 Raekoja plats, it is one of the oldest continuously running pharmacies in Europe, having always been in business in the same house since the early 15th century.
+Opposite the Tallinn Town Hall, at 11 Raekoja plats, it is one of the oldest continuously running pharmacies in Europe, having always been in business in the same house since the early 15th century.
 It is also the oldest commercial enterprise and the oldest medical establishment in Tallinn.

-The first known image of the Town-Hall Pharmacy is an oil painting by Gustav Adolph Oldekop, showing Tallinn's Town Hall Square in 1800.
+The first known image of the Town Hall Pharmacy is an oil painting by Gustav Adolph Oldekop, showing Tallinn's Town Hall Square in 1800.
 The first photos of the building date from 1889.